 El Tunco is the cutest town I saw in El Salvador.
 It is clean, has a ton of food and bar options and a nicer beach than average.
 It also happens to be where most backpackers and tourists congregate.
 It’s been around for a long time, but since Bukele came to power it has blossomed.

-As it is the nicest “beachy” resort in the country, this is where most Bitcoiners ended up buying property as it is livelier than the Bitcoin Beach nearby.
+As it is the nicest “beachy” resort in the country, this is where many Bitcoiners ended up buying property as it is livelier than the Bitcoin Beach nearby.
 Prices have already shot up a lot.

 The real estate market in El Zonte aka Bitcoin Beach, El Salvador